david2dai/wings/README.md

 > sudo make install

 ## 4. ibus-pinyin
 ### 4.1.
-Copy the following subfolers to ibus-pinyin-1.4.0 by modifying the updatecode scrpit
+Copy the files in the following subfolders to ibus-pinyin-1.4.0 by modifying the scrpit file "updatecode"
 > engine

 ### 4.2.
 Build and Install